-Figure: The inherent markings, designs or configurations on a woods surface and produced by the annual growth rings, rays, knots and deviations from the regular grain.
+Figure: The inherent markings, designs or configurations on a woods surface.
+Produced by the annual growth rings, rays, knots and deviations from the regular grain.

 Filler: 1.
-In woodworking, any substance that is used to fill the holes and irregularities in planed or sanded surfaces to decrease the porosity of the surface before applying a finish coat.
+In woodworking, any substance used to fill holes and irregularities in planed or sanded surfaces.
+Used to decrease the porosity of the surface before applying a finish coat.
 2. A wood putty, plastic wood or other material that is used to fill cracks, knot holes, worm holes, etc.

 Fire Resistance: A materials ability to withstand fire or give protection from it.

-Fire Retardant: A chemical or preparation of chemicals that is used to retard the spread of fire over the surface or to reduce flammability.
+Fire Retardant: A chemical or preparation of chemicals used to retard the spread of fire over the surface or to reduce flammability.

 Fishtail: Swelling at the ends of boards from moisture of a shot term nature.